You can purchase these items anytime between now and 6 weeks prior to your hunt

 When looking at booking your flights into and out of Kotzebue for your Alaska DIY Caribou Hunting - we do recommend trying to stay with Alaska Airlines all the way from the Lower 48 up.
 HOWEVER, we do realize this isn't always possible .... so when making your reservations, you'll want to use the Airport Code "OTZ" as your final destination.

-September 2nd (the night before & secure a room in town) OR September 3rd early morning flight departing Anchorage at approximately 6:30am.
+September 2nd (the night before & secure a room in town) departing Anchorage for Kotzebue.

-Departing Flights should then be booked on the early morning flight out of Kotzebue on September 10th.
+Departing Flights should then be booked on flight out of Kotzebue on September 10th.
 That way you have time to deal with your antlers, capes and meat when you come out of the field on the 9th (weather permitting of course).

 You can learn more about Alaska Airlines Change & Cancellation Fees by clicking here.